perfanalytics/pose2sim/Content/website/index.md

   <!-- print(f'torch version: {torch.__version__}, cuda version: {torch.version.cuda}, cudnn version: {torch.backends.cudnn.version()}, onnxruntime version: {ort.__version__}') -->

 > **Note on storage use:**\
      A full installation takes up to 11 GB of storage spate.
 However, GPU support is not mandatory and takes about 6 GB.
 Moreover, [marker augmentation](#marker-augmentation) requires Tensorflow and does not necessarily yield better results.
-You can save an additional 1.3 GB by uninstalling it: `pip uninstall tensorflow`.\
+You can save an additional 1.3 GB by uninstalling it: `uv pip uninstall tensorflow`.\
      A minimal installation with carefully chosen pose models and without GPU support, Tensorflow, PyQt5 **would take less than 3 GB**.\
     <img src="../Storage.png" width="760">